 Four: Reusable lunch containers.
 Instead of plastic bags and individually packaged snacks, I’ve always used reusable bento boxes for my son’s lunch.
 My favorites are the Ziploc containers and the Easy Lunch Boxes.
 These fit nicely into a reusable insulated lunch bag with an ice pack for school or camp.

 Six: Thermal pool cover.
 Living in Arizona, we love having a pool as a way to have fun and keep cool during our hot summers.
-Pools use a lot of water especially in Arizona where evaporation is high.
-We recently invested in a pool cover to help reduce evaporation (and to keep the water warmer throughout the season).
+Pools use a lot of water, especially in Arizona where evaporation is high.
+We recently invested in a thermal pool cover to help reduce evaporation (and to keep the water warmer throughout the season).
 We hope this will reduce our water usage both for the environment and our water bill.

-Eight: Nest thermostat installation.
+Eight: Smart thermostat installation.
 Our electric bill is one of our highest monthly bills, especially in the summer.
 In hopes of reducing our electricity use, we recently installed a smart thermostat.
 We use Google Nest as our smart speakers so the Google Nest thermostat was a perfect fit for us.
-Previously we have a programmable thermostat but that relied on our regular schedule whereas with a smart thermostat it’s easy to adjust as needed when we’re out of the home or what were we’re hanging out at home (we have 2 air conditioners on our home but there’s no need to cool both floors when we’re spending our time on one floor).
+Previously we have a programmable thermostat but that relied on our regular schedule whereas with a smart thermostat, it’s easy to adjust as needed when we’re out of the home or what were we’re hanging out at home (we have 2 air conditioners on our home but there’s no need to cool both floors when we’re spending our time on one floor).

 Nine: Switch to paperless electronic billing.
 I love getting less mail – all those paper bills just added to clutter and were bad for the environment.

 Ten: Green cleaning products.
 I’m always looking for cleaning products that are better for the environment.
 Less harmful chemicals AND reduced plastic packaging.
 I recently switched to Blueland and love the reduced packaging and the use clean ingredients (plus auto-ship is always a win for me)

 Eleven: Essential oils over artificial scents.
 I enjoy having fresh scents in our home.
 However, many artificial scents are not healthy and bad for the environment.
 Whenever possible I choose essential oils over artificial scents.
-I use unscented laundry detergent and if I want a scent, add a few drops of essential oils to wool dryer balls.
-I choose candles made with essential oils or an oil diffuser or artificially scented candles or plug-in room diffusers.
+We don’t use fabric softener or laundry scent additives – if I want a scent, add a few drops of essential oils to wool dryer balls.
+I choose candles made with essential oils or an oil diffuser instead artificially scented candles or plug-ins

 Twelve: Stopped using Fabric softener.
-Fabric softener for the laundry and dryer sheets for the dyer are both made with lots of harmful ingredients bad for the environment and also can contribute to allergies and skin irritations.
+Fabric softeners for the laundry and dryer sheets for the dryer are both made with lots of harmful ingredients bad for the environment and also can contribute to allergies and skin irritations.
 We stopped using both.
-I add vinegar to my laundry (I pour it in the fabric softener cup) and use wool dryer balls in the dryer.
+I add vinegar to my laundry (I pour it into the fabric softener cup) and use wool dryer balls in the dryer.
 The vinegar helps to soften your clothes.
-Also, build-up of fabric softener on towels makes them less absorbant over time so stop using them.
+Also, the build-up of fabric softener on towels makes them less absorbent over time.

 Fourteen: Reusable grocery bags.
-I’ve been doing this for over 10 years now.
+I’ve been using reusable grocery bags for over 15 years now.
 If I do end up with plastic bags (the downside of grocery pickup or delivery), I use them for scooping the cat litter or as liners for our kitchen trashcan.

 Fifteen: Block out the sun.
 Living in Arizona, our sun is intense and our electric bills are high.
 Once it starts to heat up I keep our curtains and plantation shutters closed to help keep our home cool.
 We’ve installed blackout blinds and curtains on the windows that get the most sun.
 Sometimes it feels a bit like a cave, but I’m happy to not have our AC running nonstop.